- Accommodation on double occupancy basis in the listed hotels and ger camps.

-Although, no extreme adventures are involved, this is also not the trip for luxury and leisure seekers.
+Although no extreme adventures are involved, this is also not the trip for luxury and leisure seekers.
 You should be willing to walk and hike, in addition to the long day drives on dirt and rocky roads.
 Outside Ulaanbaatar, roads are unpaved, so they are bumpy and can be dusty as well.
 Please bring the pollution mask to protect your nose and mouth to avoid inhaling the dust.
-This trip definitely requires some degree of physical fitness.
-The more physically fit you are, the more you will be able to enjoy the trip.
-If you do not lead an active life, please start soft training two or three months prior to the trip.
+This trip requires some degree of physical fitness.
+The more physically fit you are, the more you will be able to enjoy the journey.
+If you do not lead an active life, please start soft training two or three months before the trip.
 Engage yourself in hiking, jogging, swimming, cycling, or aerobics for 25-30 minutes a day.
-Avoid using elevators or use bicycles instead of car if it's a short ride.
+Avoid using elevators or use bicycles instead of a car if it's a short ride.

-We use 4WD Mitshubishi Delica van which is good in Mongolian terrain.
-There will be maximum four passengers per vehicle.
+We use 4WD Mitsubishi Delica van, which is right in Mongolian terrain.
+There will be a maximum of four passengers per vehicle.

-While in Mongolia, you have options of camel riding, horseback riding, sand dune hiking.
+While in Mongolia, you have options for camel riding, horseback riding, dune hiking.

-In Mongolia, once outside Ulaanbaatar, your accommodation will be in shared yurt, locally known as ger.
-The toilet and shower are in separate building.
-The camps usually have few en suite gers that can be booked on additional cost.
+In Mongolian rural areas, your accommodation will be in a yurt, locally known as a 'ger.'
+The toilet and shower are in a separate building.
+The camps usually have few en suite gers that you can book on an additional cost.

 What is it like staying in a Ger Camp?